 Without dealing with these issues then the damp problem will not go away.
 Injecting chemicals into the wall to create a new damp proof course and then replastering was treating the symptom rather than the cause, and it was going to be expensive!!

-Dealing with the cause of the damp ingress was quite simple, although there were a few different jobs to do, and the cost and disruption was kept to a minimum.
+Dealing with the cause of the damp ingress was quite simple, although there were a few different jobs to do.
+We advised the purchasers on what should be done to solve the problems whilst keeping cost and disruption to a minimum.